Which University Has the Best Acceptance Rate?

 In the center of Oklahoma’s Green Country, where old and new coexist, the university calls this region home.
 Additionally, they have campuses in Broken Arrow and Muskogee.

-Since Northeastern State University has a 99.6% acceptance rate, students can easily enroll in its top-notch programs.
-American Indian Studies, Art Education, Applied Physics, Cherokee Cultural Studies, Cell and Molecular Biology, Creative Writing, Hospitality and Tourism Management, and many other undergraduate programs are just a few of the options available to them.
-Students must pass 15 high school units to be admitted.
-This covers subjects like English, math, science in the lab, history, and civics, among others.
+The State University has a 99% acceptance rate, allowing students to easily enroll in its top-notch programs.
+Art Education, Applied Physics, Cherokee Cultural Studies, Cell and Molecular Biology, Creative Writing, Hospitality and Tourism Management, and many other undergraduate programs are just a few of the options available.

 Few more colleges with 100% (or almost) acceptance rate: Academy of Art University, Averett University, Broward College, Central Christian College of Kansas, Cleveland State University, Delta State University, Feather River Community College, Granite State College, and others.